 Revelation Chapter 20: In the Bible, events are not always logically in temporal sequence.
 These events of the Revelation have been told in several places.
 Chapter 20 returns to an earlier time when the angel of heaven captures the dragon, or Satan.
 20:2-3 ” He captured the dragon, that ancient serpent, who is the devil and Satan, and tied him up for a thousand years.
 He threw him into the bottomless pit, locked it, and sealed it over him to keep him from deceiving the nations anymore until the thousand years were over.
 After that he must be set free for a little while.

 Why isn’t Satan destroyed as soon as he is caught?
 After pondering the matter, I came to the conclusion that, when captured, the Millennial kingdom of Christ was just coming.
 Satan had to be bound for the duration of this kingdom, so that neither he nor any of his accomplishes could interfere with the work of the kingdom led by Christ and the saints – planting the Word of God in the heart of every country’s inhabitant.
 Then only Satan will be let go for his last test; will he be able to fight against God?
-From chapter 20, we learn that Satan manages to “deceive the nations in the four corners of the earth … whose number is like the sand of the sea shore” (20:8)
+From chapter 20, we learn that Satan manages to “deceive the nations in the four corners of the earth … whose number is like the sand of the seashore” (20:8)

 Gog’s war when Satan is released – Revelation Chapter 20

-In verse 20:7 conforms what is said in 20:2-3: And after the thousand years, Satan will be released from his prison, 8 and he will come out to deceive the nations which are in the four corners of the earth, Gog and Magog, to gather them together to the war; the number of whom is as the sand of the sea. – Quite generally, Gog has been interpreted as signifying an attack on Israel under the leadership of Russia.
+In verse 20:7 confirms what is said in 20:2-3: And after the thousand years, Satan will be released from his prison, 8 and he will come out to deceive the nations which are in the four corners of the earth, Gog and Magog, to gather them together to the war; the number of whom is as the sand of the sea. – Quite generally, Gog has been interpreted as signifying an attack on Israel under the leadership of Russia.
 In this article, I have watched the events from the perspective of the angels and therefore it is noteworthy that it is the devil’s errand again.
 Some of Satan’s accomplices have already been thrown into the lake of fire.

-Chapter 9 war could not be described with modern expressions, but of it is said, that “the heads of the horses were like lions’ heads, and fire, smoke, and sulfur came out of their mouths.”
+Chapter 9 war could not be described with modern expressions, but it is said, that “the heads of the horses were like lions’ heads, and fire, smoke, and sulfur came out of their mouths.”
 Verse 20:9 also tells us about the war with modern weapons: ”They went up over the breadth of the earth, and surrounded the camp of the saints, and the beloved city.
 Fire came down out of heaven from God and devoured them.” – The rebellion of fallen angels has finally ended.

 Isaiah continues: 14:13- 14 You said in your heart, I will ascend into heaven, I will exalt my throne above the stars of God; and I will sit on the mountain of congregation, in the uttermost parts of the north; I will ascend above the heights of the clouds; I will make myself like the Most High. – These verses reveal how Satan became proud of himself and began to consider himself as equivalent to God.
 In this regard, Isaiah’s vision has already been realized.
 Satan, on the other hand, has not yet been thrown down to Sheol, to the uttermost parts of the pit.
 (Disobedient angels were punished in this way, as can be seen in Genesis 6th chapter).
 In this regard, it is a vision of the future that will come true when Jesus comes the second time.

-From the beginning of the 28th chapter Ezekiel writes about king of the Tyre.
+From the beginning of the 28th chapter, Ezekiel writes about king of the Tyre.
 Eze states that “you were a cherub …” and the cherub is a high-ranking angel.
 Cherub is said to have been in Eden, God’s Garden.
 The cherub in question is Satan.
 Eze 28:2 Son of man, tell the prince of Tyre, Thus says the Lord Yahweh: Because your heart is lifted up, and you have said, I am a god, I sit in the seat of God, in the midst of the seas; yet you are man, and not God, though you did set your heart as the heart of God;

 How can Satan be a king in Tyre?
 Or another problem point that says: Yet you are a man.
 If Satan, who is a high-ranking angel, how can Ezekiel say that ‘you are still a human being’?
-In any case Isaiah characterizes Satan in the same way.
+In any case, Isaiah characterizes Satan in the same way.
 Could these prophets mean that Satan is just human-like?
-Angels can take on the human form even they can have children with the real human beings.
+Angels can take on the human form even they can have children with real human beings.

 When discussing this, I remember the verses of Daniel’s book: Dan 10 tells about Michael, the Archangel: 13 But the prince of the kingdom of Persia withstood me twenty-one days; but, behold, Michael, one of the chief princes, came to help me: and I remained there with the kings of Persia.
 10:20 Then he said: Do you know why I have come to you?
 Now I will return to fight with the prince of Persia.
 When I go forth, behold, the prince of Greece [Javan] shall come.
 21 But I will tell you that which is inscribed in the writing of truth: and there is none who holds with me against these, but Michael your prince.